 It should cost around £75.00 to have a carpet fitted to a single staircase, if it has lots of turns (changes of direction) then it may cost a little more.

 Carpet prices can vary depending on quality but use this as a very simple guide:

 Premium range – £30.00+ per square metre

 Underlay – The price ranges from £3.50 per square metre for a budget range up to £10.00 per metre for a thermal underlay.

 You can expect to pay around £700.00 for a carpet installer to remove the old flooring, dispose of it and supply new underlay and carpet to a 30 square metre room.
 Quote includes grippers and door easing.

-These are all additional costs that you may have to pay, do make sure you budget for them just in case:
+These are all the other costs that you may have to pay, do make sure you budget for them just in case:

 Door Easing – If the new carpet is thicker than the old one (most likely) then the doors may rub on the carpet.
 The doors need to be trimmed by a centimetre or so.
 This usually costs an extra £10-15 per door.

 Floor Screeding – This is a cement based material which the ground floor of most houses is constructed from.
 It is laid when wet so is easy to “level out”.
-If you need new floor screeding prior to your new carpet being fitted then expect to pay around £10.00 per square metre.
+If you need new floor screeding before your new carpet being fitted, then expect to pay around £10.00 per square metre.